%2F%2Fusers%2Fa1be839a-40ff-4868-8de8-f6819a70589c%2Fratecard%2Fredfishhh.png&w=1200&q=75)

-Baffin Bay is home to some of the most sought-after inshore species in Texas.
-Let's break down what you might encounter on your trip:
+Baffin Bay is home to some real heavyweight contenders in the fish world.
+Let's break down what we're after:

 Vehicle Guest Capacity: 4